 You should be aware that taking any of the above steps could impact on the payment of your benefits, your participation in the Scheme, and/or our ability to answer questions relating to your benefits.

-Information will generally be provided to you free of charge, although the Trustee can charge a reasonable fee in certain circumstances.
+Information will generally be provided to you free of charge, although the Trustees can charge a reasonable fee in certain circumstances.
 We will require proof of your identity before providing you with details of any personal information we may hold about you.

 Who to contact about personal data